-- 1. Apply a domain name from a domain name provider. - Configure the DDNS settings in the DDNS Settings interface of the network positioning system.
+- 1. Apply a domain name from a domain name provider. - 2.
+Configure the DDNS settings in the DDNS Settings interface of the network speed dome.
 Refer to Section 6.3.4 Configuring DDNS Settings for detailed configuration. - 3.
-Visit the positioning system via the applied domain name.
+Visit the speed dome via the applied domain name.

-♦ Private Domain Name Resolution
+Private Domain Name Resolution